KevinVanDerSchans/2023-04-Kevin-Schans-Final-Project-ISDI-Coders-Back/readme.md

 - If the user decides to click on any of them, a **Details** page will be dynamically created to display the **details** of that course.

-- In the following implementations of the ***first phase*** the user will be able to bookmark any course and have a list of his own.

 <br>